 Please see this help topic for explanations why a snippet or cache removal request might be denied.

-- A snippet is a computer-generated summary of the page.
+- Snippet: A computer-generated summary of the page.
 Learn more.

-- When Googlebot (Google's crawler) crawls a page, it makes a copy of the page that can be viewed in search result.
-This stored copy of the page is called a cached copy, cached version, or sometimes simply "cache".
+- Cached copy: When Googlebot (Google's crawler) crawls a page, it makes a copy of the page that can be viewed in Search results.
+This stored copy of the page is called a cached copy or cached version.